huggingface/huggingface.js/packages/inference/README.md

 ## Usage

-❗**Important note:** Using an API key is optional to get started (simply provide a random string), however you will be rate limited eventually.
+❗**Important note:** Using an API key is optional to get started, however you will be rate limited eventually.
 Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your API key.
+Note that this API key should be kept private and used exclusively for experimental purposes on the web.
+If you need to protect it, we suggest setting up a proxy server since we currently do not provide an OAuth solution.

 ### Basic examples